DGWhitworth/DGW_WGU_Scheduler/README.md

 # DGW_WGU_Scheduler
 WGU Schedule manager.

-A project using Room Framework for a schedule Management Program on Android.
+A project using Room Framework for a Schedule Management Program on Android.